Product Guide

 Surface style

-Many blocks offer a surface style (sometimes labeled "Appearance") that controls the visual container around the block's content:
+Many blocks offer a surface style (sometimes labeled "Appearance") that controls the visual container:

 StyleDescription